pavel663/RunnerFish/PrivacyPolicy.md

 ### Children’s Privacy

 These Services address anyone under the age of 13.
-I do not knowingly
+I do not knowingly do not use information and content that are not intended for anyone under the age of 13.

 ### Changes to This Privacy Policy